bsc-iitm/litepods/README.md

 # litepods
-LIinks To Everything PODS (Programme Of Data Science)
+LIinks To Everything PODS (Programme On Data Science)